leonardopaiva/angular-universal-basicdemo/README.md

 # OBS

-- use `"ng g c home app.module"` to generate a components, needs to pass app.module.
+- use `"ng g c home app.module"` to generate a component, needs to pass app.module.

 ------------------------------------------------------------------------------------------------